Hushoffice

 • By: Hushoffice Team

-• Cognitive differences, or neurodiversity, is one of the most rewarding forms of diversity to attract and develop, as cognitively diverse teams perform better in complex, uncertain situations.
-In the office, the most neuro-inclusive approach to the layout is one that caters to neurodiversity.
-Its spaces consider the sensory and physical needs of all employees by featuring affordances and elements such as quiet booths and wheelchair-accessibility.
+• Cognitive differences, also referred to as neurodiversity, are among the most beneficial kinds of diversity to attract and support, since cognitively diverse teams tend to excel in complex, unpredictable situations.
+In the workspace, the neuro-inclusive design involves accommodating the diverse sensory and physical needs of employees by including elements such as acoustic booths and wheelchair-accessibility.

 Acoustic meeting booth hushFree.Access.M for employees with mobility impairments and on wheelchair

-The norm of inclusion can only be set by strong, deliberate leadership.
+The standards of inclusion can only be established by effective, thoughtful leadership.

 HushFree.S office telephone booth with A-rated acoustics